shjwudp/c4-dataset-script/README.md

         --output ./deduplicated_text
 ```

 *About 62.67% of documents are filtered out in this stage.
-You can see samples of filtered documents [here](data/Chinese_Remove-Duplicated-Text_samples.jsonl).*
+You can see samples of filtered lines [here](data/Chinese_Remove-Duplicated-Text_samples.jsonl).*

 ## 5. Remove documents that are over self-repeating - Repetition Removal in DeepMind MassiveText